 Hospitals have English-speaking staff, as do many of the local surgeries, which is obviously a big advantage.
-The main health board in Bordeaux is the Centre Hospitalier Universitaire de Bordeaux, whose website you can find here.
+The main health board in Bordeaux is the Centre Hospitalier Universitaire de Bordeaux.
 They cover almost all the healthcare services you could need.

 Living in Bordeaux – summary

-Both the city and region of Bordeaux offer plenty to expats looking to retire abroad.
+Both the city and region of Bordeaux offer plenty to expats looking to retire in France.
 Its biggest draw is probably the excellent food and wine, which, when combined with the low cost of living, makes this an attractive retirement destination.